 Houston Methodist’s Primary Care Clinic (PCC) is a resident-run continuity clinic where residents and interns see their own panel of patients during a weekly half-day clinic session.
-Each clinic session has a total of three to four to eight residents (a combination of interns and upper levels), and 1-2 attending physicians.
+Each clinic session has a total of four to eight residents (a combination of interns and upper levels), and 1-2 attending physicians.

 General PCC Facts

 - Each resident sees new and established patients, post-hospital discharge visits, pre-operative consultations, sick visits and preventative health (wellness) visits.

 - Residents will become experienced in managing a broad spectrum of outpatient conditions seen frequently in primary care.

 - The PCC is adjacent to the faculty practice and provides easy access for patients requiring subspecialty consultations.